Grandma's Favorite Potato Salad Recipe

 - Dash garlic powder

-- 4 hard-cooked eggs, coarsely chopped
+- 4 hard-boiled large eggs, coarsely chopped

 - 1. Place potatoes in a saucepan and cover with water; bring to a boil over high heat.
 Cook for 20-30 minutes or until tender; drain and cool slightly.
 Slice potatoes into a large bowl.